Kekaha Road Brownfields Program

 PROJECT TIMELINE

-The anticipated project deadline: October 2025.
+The anticipated project deadline is October 2025.
 View the tabs below for more details on each project task.

 The United States Environmental Protection Agency awarded the County a Community-wide Brownfields Assessment Grant in October 2021.
 The County released a Request for Professional Services, similar to a Request for Qualifications, to seek a qualified environmental professional firm that could assist with program implementation.
 After careful review and negotiations, the County secured a contract with Stantec Consulting Services Inc. as the primary consultant to lead with assessment activities and assist with community engagement.